 The Group monitors the stability of customer deposits by means of the core deposit ratio, which is the ratio of core deposits to total customer deposits.
-The Group categorizes customer deposits into core deposits after taking into consideration of nature of deposits, relationship history with customers and stability of customer's total balance.
+The Group categorizes customer deposits into core deposits after taking into consideration of deposits protection and stability of customer's total balance.
 An alert trigger level is set on the core deposits ratio which is monitored by the ALCO.
-Core deposits ratio was maintained above 25% throughout the years ended 31 December 2022 and 2021.